 This professional practicum provides an opportunity for students to gain practical experience in the evolving field of sustainable design and innovation.
 The practicum may be arranged by the director of career services, the sustainable design program office, or initiated by students, and all practicums must be preapproved by the sustainable design program office.
 For a practicum to be approved, a mentor relationship and learning experience must exist beyond a simple employment opportunity.
 Three-credit professional practicums require working 120 hours toward the practicum project (can be accomplished remotely) and keeping a journal or blog to document hours, activities, and learning process.

 SD 7030 Global Design Challenge 3

-This studio course will provide the foundation for a cohesive, high-quality, yearlong e-team learning experience that is grounded in positive collaborations and dynamic problem-solving opportunities.
-Through student-driven projects, participants will move from a design challenge to design concept.
-Students will work in small, collaborative, and interdisciplinary teams to arrive at novel, accessible, and affordable solutions that address current global human needs and environmental issues in the form of new products, processes, systems, or services.
+This studio course provides students with the foundation for a cohesive, high-quality e-team learning experience that is grounded in positive collaborations and dynamic problem-solving opportunities.
+Through student-driven projects, participants move from a design challenge to a design concept.
+Students work in small, collaborative, and interdisciplinary teams to arrive at novel, accessible, and affordable solutions that address current global human needs and environmental issues in the form of new products, processes, systems, or services.